berbiche/emacs-pgtk-nativecomp-overlay/README.md

 or add to home-manager/configuration.nix.

-# To wrap the binary so native-comp can find libgccjit
+# To use the overlay (if you're managing/compiling your emacs packages via straight.el or another package manager)
+Emacs must be wrapped with the appropriate library path in order to find libgccjit and requisite libraries.
+Use the following overlay:
 ```nix
 self: super:
 let